The High School Intern Program (HIP) application for summer 2023 have now closed.

 High School Intern Program

 Each summer, SFUSD high school students conduct original research under the direction of a UCSF scientist mentor.
-This program is rigorous and intense with just eight short weeks for students to complete their research projects.
-Unlike most other high school research programs in the country, acceptance into the High School Intern Program (HIP) is not contingent upon grades, students already being committed to a career in science or solidly on a path to college.
+This is a rigorous and intense program with just eight weeks for students to complete and present their research projects.
+Unlike most other high school research programs in the country, acceptance into the High School Intern Program (HIP) is not contingent upon students’ grades, commitments to a career in science, or paths to college.
 Rather, HIP seeks to support students’ growth and recognition of their own potential by engaging them with authentic science research projects, peer sharing and learning, and individual college counseling.
 HIP aims to help students develop a sense of belonging in order to broaden their ideas about their own place in college and careers in the biomedical sciences.
 The majority of program participants come from backgrounds underrepresented in the sciences (minority, low-income, women, from families without a history of college-going, and/or students with disabilities).
-In order to participate a student must be a rising senior and: attend an SFUSD high school or SF charter school or participate in College Track Oakland.
+In order to participate, a student must be a rising senior and attend an SFUSD high school, SF charter school, or participate in College Track San Francisco.

 Each year, 10 of our high school interns are supported with funding from the California Institute of Regenerative Medicine (CIRM).
 In addition to conducting research specifically related to stem cells and regenerative medicine, these interns are part of a larger community of California high school students participating in CIRM’s Summer Program to Accelerate Regenerative Medicine Knowledge (SPARK) program.
 This statewide cohort communicates with the general public about their research experiences through blog and social media postings, and they participate in an annual SPARK conference to share their summer research projects.
 Read about the experiences of our CIRM SPARK interns on our blog.
 Check out other CIRM SPARK interns from all over California: The Stem Cellar